NavinShrinivas/NavinShrinivas/README.md

 - NASM
  and also working on various other side projects.

+ After much deliberation, I have finally settled on my domains of expertise [not even close to an expert yet :/],SYSTEMS PROGRAMMING!Lemme get to work now :)

  <h2>Few things intresting about me:</h2>

  - Majorly self taught , super passionate about computers in general :)) . :alien: